Vaisman solvmanifolds and relations with other geometric structures: Further properties of Vaisman Lie algebras

 \begin{cor} Let $G$ be a simply connected completely solvable Lie group and $\Gamma\subset G$ a lattice.
 If the solvmanifold $\Gamma\backslash G$ admits a Vaisman structure $(J,g)$ such that the complex structure $J$ is induced by a left invariant complex structure on $G$, then $G=H_{2n+1}\times\R$, where $H_{2n+1}$ denotes the $(2n+1)$-dimensional Heisenberg Lie group. \end{cor}

 \begin{proof} Using the symmetrization process of Belgun (\cite{Bel}) together with results in \cite{S2}, one can produce a left invariant Riemannian metric $\tilde{g}$ on $G$ such that $(J,\tilde{g})$ is again a Vaisman structure.
-This gives rise to a Vaisman structure on $\operatorname{Lie}(G)$ and, taking into account Theorem \ref{Vaisman-imag.puras}, we have that $G$ is a nilpotent Lie group.
+This gives rise to a Vaisman structure on $\operatorname{Lie}(G)$ and, taking into account Theorem \ref{Vaisman-imag.puras} and the fact that $G$ is completely solvable, we have that $G$ is a nilpotent Lie group.
 It follows from \cite{S} that $G=H_{2n+1}\times\R$. \end{proof}

+In the next section we will show the existence of Vaisman structures on solvmanifolds $\Gamma\backslash G$ where $G$ is not completely solvable, in any even dimension.

 \